-If you have never eaten Tabouli before, once you try it, this mouthwatering Mediterranean salad may just become your new favorite!
-Made with bulgar wheat, fresh vegetables, a splash of lemon juice, and sea salt, the combination of nutty flavored bulgar, juicy tomatoes, crunchy cucumbers and fresh parsley tossed in a lemon sea salt dressing makes this salad a dream come true for anyone who loves Mediterranean food.
+If you have never eaten Israeli Tabouli before, once you try it, this mouthwatering Mediterranean salad may just become your new favorite!
+Made with Bulgar wheat, fresh vegetables, a splash of lemon juice, and sea salt, the combination of nutty flavored Bulgar, juicy tomatoes, crunchy cucumbers and fresh parsley tossed in a lemon sea salt dressing makes this salad a dream come true for anyone who loves Mediterranean food.

 Tabouli is a traditional side dish or salad best known in part of the world like, Armenia, Cyprus, Greece, Iraq, Israel, Jordan, Lebanon, Palestine, Syria, and Turkey.
 Each of these cultures often have a variation on how they make Tabouli.
 Sometimes pomegranate seeds are used in place of tomato, some use couscous instead of bulgar, while still others may add mint or garlic to their dish.